 So many factors come into play: your age, skin type, skin concerns and, of course, the strength, type and formulation.

-Most off-the-shelf products offer retinoids in 1, 0.5, 0.3 and 0.25%.
-It’s always best to start with the lowest concentration and introduce it gradually, until your skin can tolerate the product more frequently.
+Your can find off-the-shelf products in different strengths, such as 0.1, 0.25, 0.3, 0.5 and 1%.
+The better brands will tell you the strength It’s always best to start with the lowest concentration and introduce it gradually, until your skin can tolerate the product more frequently.

 Who can benefit from retinoids?